soddevops/ansible-elasticsearch/README.md

 ### Additional Configuration

 In addition to es_config, the following parameters allow the customization of the Java and Elasticsearch versions as well as the role behavior.
-Options include:
+Options ansible.builtin.include_tasks:

 * ```oss_version```  Default `false`.
 Setting this to `true` will install the oss release of Elasticsearch (for version <7.11.0 only).
 * `es_xpack_trial` Default `false`.
 Setting this to `true` will start the 30-day trail once the cluster starts.